FastLane-Labs/task-manager-contracts/README.md

 ## Key Features

 - **Flexible Scheduling:**
-  Schedule tasks using either native MON (by sending ETH along with the call) or bonded shMONAD.
+  Schedule tasks using either native MON (by sending native value along with the call) or bonded shMONAD.

 - **Execution Isolation:**
   Each task is executed in a dedicated execution environment deployed via CREATE2.
 Two environments are available: